2015 Visitor Industry Luncheon

 Keynote Speaker Roger J. Dow

 "The Impact of Travel: How it Bolsters the U.S. Economy"

 Tuesday, May 12, 2015 - 11:30 a.m. to 1:30 p.m.

 Tickets - $40 per person

-The Sioux Falls Convention and Visitors Bureau is pleased to announce Captain Mark Kelly as the featured speaker for the 2014 Visitor Industry Luncheon to be held May 13, 2014 at the Sioux Falls Convention Center.
-First PREMIER Bank and PREMIER Bankcard will be the major sponsor of the keynote speaker.
+The Sioux Falls Convention and Visitors Bureau is pleased to announce U.S. Travel Association President and CEO Roger J. Dow as the featured speaker for the 2015 Visitor Industry Luncheon to be held May 12, 2014 at the Sioux Falls Convention Center.